 - Lake Superior coastal processes, shoreline erosion, and strategies for property owners.
 Recorded virtual workshop, hosted by Cook and Lake counties (Minnesota).

-- Opportunities and updates
+Opportunities and funding

 - Your yard can BEE the change!
 The Lawns to Legumes program offers a combination of workshops, coaching, planting guides and cost-share funding (individual support grants) for installing pollinator-friendly native plantings in residential lawns.
 The program also includes demonstration neighborhoods, which are pollinator programs run by local governments and nonprofit organizations with support from the Board of Water and Soil Resources (BWSR), and a public education campaign to raise awareness about creating pollinator habitat.
 Find details on Individual Support Grants, Demonstration Neighborhoods, public outreach and more on its web page.